Synchronized Cardioversion: Step-by-Step Guide for Medical Rescuers

 Synchronized shock therapy is a less commonly used name for synchronized cardioversion.
 It refers to the fact that the rescuer administers a shock during the treatment.
 You’re unlikely to hear this in a professional setting.

-As an example, consider a severe episode of atrial or ventricular tachycardia?
 You may follow the Adult Tachycardia With Pulse Algorithm, which takes you through the steps to determine when synchronized cardioversion is required.
-This algorithm is part of Save A Life’s Advanced Cardiac Life Support (ACLS) course you can take for free online.
+This algorithm is part of Save a Life by NHCPS’s Advanced Cardiac Life Support (ACLS) course, which you can take for free online.

 The Dangers of Atrial Fibrillation and Flutter